 For cases 2a and 2b, it is very essential to consider two main security aspects listed below:

-1. The procedure defined in TS 33.501 Clause I.2.2.2, uses anonymous SUCI whereas per TS 23.003 [x] Clause 2.2B, the username set to either the "anonymous" string or to an empty string.
+1. The procedure defined in TS 33.501 [4] Clause I.2.2.2, uses anonymous SUCI whereas per TS 23.003 [9] Clause 2.2B, the username set to either the "anonymous" string or to an empty string.
 Where the first option is a static string and the later one is skipping the username part.
 In both cases, the main threat is that an end user can launch DDoS over the network, and the network will be able to identify the UE only after executing multiple round-trips of authentication related message exchanges leading to DDoS with flooding over the network.

-2. According to TR 33.926 [X], Denial of service (DoS) attacks deny service to valid users, and it insists that, 'need to protect against certain types of DoS threats simply to improve system availability and reliability'.
+2. According to TR 33.926 [10], Denial of service (DoS) attacks deny service to valid users, and it insists that, 'need to protect against certain types of DoS threats simply to improve system availability and reliability'.
 Further it states, 'A large number of compromised or misbehaving user equipments (UE) can cause a fault on the GNP with a consequent denial of service.'.

 So, any security procedure including authentication procedure should take into account these finding to improve the security from the previous releases.
 Therefore, following aspects are proposed for cases 2a and 2b, if non-null schemes cannot be used for SUPI protection.